Rick Reynolds, LCSW

 Avoidance

 Eventually, Tim came to see his patterns of self-deception and avoidance.
 He actually began investing in the relationship rather than leaving that sort of thing to his wife.
 Carol finally came to understand it wasn't about her.
-As she came to understand the “why” behind Tim's actions, she began to have hope that things could, in fact, change.
+As she came to understand the "why" behind Tim's actions, she began to have hope that things could, in fact, change.
 As she witnessed his efforts to address his personal issues, she developed a confidence that things would be different.
 Tim's efforts to understand what he'd done to her helped her see that he cared and was also on a journey to find a new sense of humility and personal transformation.
-Finally, Tim's commitment to helping her heal revealed that he was thinking about someone besides himself.
+Finally, Tim's commitment to helping his wife heal revealed that he was thinking about someone besides himself.

 If you're still searching for why, maybe this gave you some insight.
 As I said before, the above-mentioned explanation in no way excuses betrayal of any kind!
 I do hope, however, that it serves as a reminder that great relationships aren't based on the circumstances being right.
 Rather, great relationships are largely dependent on choosing to be the right person and owning our own dysfunction and failure.